TSnake41/raylib-lua/README.md

 Without any argument, `raylua_s` gets you into the REPL (the read-eval-print loop, i.e. the interactive interpretor) which gives you a minimal Lua shell that allows you to run Lua code from a terminal (aka a command prompt).

-You can specify a Lua file as argument to run the specified Lua file.
+You can give the name of a Lua file as an argument to `raylua_s` to run the specified Lua file.

 ### Usage (`raylua_e`)